Deliver “Delight and Passion” to people

 Ando: "The most enjoyable thing was being able to design not just the building itself, but also the relationship with the surrounding topography and streetscape, and the scenery as seen from the residents' perspective."

-By making full use of digital technology and his extensive experience, Ando was able to realize design administration that had a consumer perspective.
-For Ando, this project allowed him to mobilize all of his knowledge and perspectives, and it won awards both in Japan and overseas.
+By leveraging digital technology and extensive experience, Ando realized design administration that reflected the perspective of the people who would actually live there.
+For Ando, this project allowed him to mobilize all of his past learning and perspectives, and it went on to win awards both domestically and internationally.

-*BIM is an abbreviation for Building Information Modeling.
-It is a system that improves work efficiency by storing "attributes" such as floors, walls, and ceilings in a 3D digital model, as well as "management information" such as finishes, costs, and schedules, and utilizing this information in design, construction, and maintenance.
+*BIM stands for Building Information Modeling.
+It is a system that streamlines operations by assigning "attributes" such as floors, walls, and ceilings, as well as "management information" such as finishes, costs, and schedules, to a 3D digital model and utilizing that information in design, construction, and maintenance management.

-A spatial concept design philosophy that draws us closer to people and depicts the future
+A philosophy of spatial concept design that is close to people and envisions the future.

-Ando has pursued concept design that are in harmony with people's lives while working on everything from architecture to interior design.
-He says that the most rewarding part of his job is when he sees his customers happy.
+Ando has pursued concept design that are close to people's lives, working on everything from architecture to interiors.
+He says that the most rewarding part of his work is the moment when he sees his clients happy.

 Ando: "In architecture, it's difficult to see the big picture until completion, so it's a process of repeated hypothesis and verification.
 In that process, I feel a great sense of accomplishment when I realize that my hypothesis was correct, or when someone empathizes with my attention to detail.
 Above all, there is a joy that cannot be replaced by anything else, when I feel that I have contributed even a little to people's happiness."